727021/th-tracker/api/README.md

 ### POST `/api/auth/login`

-> Log into an existing user account
+> Log into an existing user account (No authentication required)

 #### Request Body